petrovskidavid/Bobs-Pets-and-Supplies/README.md

 5. ~~Create 'secrets.php' file~~
 6. ~~Create php file that connects to database~~
 7. Create login screen and welcome screen for customers
-8. Create button to go to employees screen for login
+8. ~~Create button to go to employees screen for login~~
+9. Create login screen for employee
-9. ...
+10. ...